 Just like a photograph, I like the first impression to be “wow”.
 Having said this, my main objective was for my website to be purely visual.
 Also adding posts that give a ‘behind the scenes’ of my travels and a little bit about me.

 The final word is yours.
 A dazzling thought to share?
-A quote to savour?
+A quote to savor?
 A love declaration?
 A photographer manifesto?
 You have carte blanche!

 “Learn to enjoy” – this phrase makes you stop and think.
 Enjoy the present, and what you have as well as your current journey you are living.
 The second phrase is “Why not!?”.
 This is one of the phrases I like to always refer to, both as a question and an exclamation.

 Ready to showcase your masterpieces online?
-Create a free photography portfolio with Wix!
+Create a free photography website with Wix!

 Join the Wix Photography Blog and never miss an update!